Thriftpy/thriftpy/docs/index.rst

 Currently ThriftPy have these features (also advantages over the upstream python lib):

-- Supports python2.6+, python3.3+, pypy and pypy3.
+- Supports Python 2.7, Python 3.3+, PyPy and PyPy3.

 - Pure python implementation.
 No longer need to compile & install the 'thrift' package.
 All you need is thriftpy and thrift file.